Krazete/sgm/README.md

 I think this was taken from a live stream a few years ago.
 I don't quite remember, and I can't find the image anywhere else online.
 I know that the artist is one of the members of [Mecha Fetus](http://www.mechafetus.com/) and worked as an artist on Skullgirls.
-I think.
-It's probably Mariel "Kinuko" Cartwright's artwork.
+It's probably Mariel Kinuko Cartwright's artwork.
 Or Persona's.
 Not sure.